Blackjack FAQ – Part 2 of 4

 Early surrender, when a casino offers it, is advantageous to the player.
 An early surrender is when the player has the option to surrender BEFORE the dealer checks her hole card to see if she has a blackjack.
 Late surrender, which is more common, is only offered AFTER the dealer checks to see if she has a natural.

 In most gambling games, bets don’t pay out at their actual odds.
-For example, if you flip a coin with a buddy, and he wins the coin if it comes up heads, and you win the coin if it comes up tails, then that’s even odds, and neither of you have an edge.
+For example, if you flip a coin with a buddy, and he wins the coin if it comes up heads, and you win the coin if it comes up tails, then that’s even odds, and neither of you has an edge.

-On the other hand, if you win two coins every time the coin comes up heads, and your friends only wins one coin every time the coin comes up tails, then you’re getting the better end of the deal.
+On the other hand, if you win two coins every time the coin comes up heads, and your friend wins only one coin every time the coin comes up tails, then you’re getting the better end of the deal.
 Every time you win, you win twice as much as your opponent when he wins, even though each of you is going to win, on average, half the time.

 The amount of this edge is usually expressed as a percentage of the wager.
 In casino games, the house almost always has the edge.
 That’s how they stay in business.
 In some games, like blackjack, the player can make intelligent decisions that will put the edge in their favor, in which case, instead of the game having a “house edge,” the game has a “player edge.”